grimm-co/stm32-j1708/README.md

 connecting the following board manager json file to the Arduino tools:
 - https://github.com/stm32duino/BoardManagerFiles/raw/master/STM32/package_stm_index.json

+NOTE: for the moment you must manually apply some fixes to the STM32 build script and platform config: https://github.com/stm32duino/Arduino_Core_STM32/pull/1442

 The `arduino-cli` and necessary boards can be installed and configured automatically with the `install_arduino_cli.sh` script.
 This script installs `arduino-cli` using `go`.
 If you would prefer not to mess with go, install the